Tech-Based Health Programs in the Workplace

-You know all those people who are constantly posting their workouts on social media?
+Do you know all those people who are constantly posting their workouts on social media?
 Social media helps provide accountability, which can help you keep your fitness goals on track.

-5. Tech helps businesses offer better work life balance
+5. Tech helps businesses offer better work-life balance

-Health & wellness is about so much more than diet and exercise.
+Health & Wellness is about so much more than diet and exercise.
 It is about total well-being.
-The truth is, humans need connection and work often takes us away from our most important relationships – the ones that help us feel the most connected in the first place.
+The truth is, humans, need connection and work often takes us away from our most important relationships – the ones that help us feel the most connected in the first place.

-Tech is helping more and more businesses offer remote work options, which is helping employees achieve better work life balance.
+Tech is helping more and more businesses offer remote work options, which is helping employees achieve better work-life balance.

 In 2016, a Gallup survey found that 43% of Americans did all or at least part of their work from home, which was up from 39% in 2012.

 This is particularly important since studies show that remote workers are overall happier, healthier and more productive.
-That means remote work is great for businesses, great for employees and great for your health.
+That means remote work is great for businesses, great for employees, and great for your health.
 Tech is what it is making it happen.